 There are numerous jungle swings ranging from 10 meters to 78 meters above the ground.
-With 12 single swings, 3 tandem swings, 1 single, 1 couple bed swing, 1 family bed swing.
+With 12 single swings, 3 tandem swings, 1 single, 1 couple bed swing, and 1 family bed swing.

 Explore The Tegalalang Rice Terrace

 The view of the rice terrace in Bali is really stunning.
 And you properly have seen it on Instagram.
-The best thing about this place is the Bali swing and Rice Terrace are in the same area.
+The best thing about this place is that the Bali swing and Rice Terrace are in the same area.

 The rice terrace has a lot of groups who take pictures on the swings with the rice terraces in the background.
 Sunrise is properly the best time to visit the rice terraces.
-As it still cool and you will not be sweating too much.
+As it is still cool and you will not be sweating too much.

 Also, the sun rising over the rice terraces is beautiful.